 Before making any decisions you will need to thoroughly read this document to make sure you have all the information you require.
-Once you have decided on this you can complete your options by:
+Once you have decided, you can complete your options by:

 - 1. Looking at the Options table to see if your subjects fit - 2.
-Click the link to take you to the option form.
+Click the link to take you to the GCSE Options login.